IceChes/RenderDistance/README.md

 - Natural regen disabled

 ### SESSION 8:
 - Session 8 will last indefinitely, as long as 2 or more players are alive.
 The session will end when the victor is crowned.
+Alternatively, the worldborder can be shrunk over the course of Session 8 to encourage PVP.

 ## Rules
 This mode does have some rules.
 Here they are: